WTCSC/note-to-shelf-WaxBoy/README.md

 [![Open in Codespaces](https://classroom.github.com/assets/launch-codespace-2972f46106e565e64193e422d61a12cf1da4916b45550586e14ef0a7c637dd04.svg)](https://classroom.github.com/open-in-codespaces?assignment_repo_id=17705703)
 # Note to Shelf

+A simple notes script in bash for quickly adding, listing, searching, or clearing notes.

+## Usage

+1. To make this script executable, you must use `chmod +x note.sh`.

+2. To run the functions, you must use either `./note.sh "command"` or `bash note.sh "command"`

+### Commands

+1. `add`: All of the command input after "add" is recorded as the note.
+The note's timestamp is also recorded.
+    * Do not include any quotes in your note, unless surrounded entirely.
+    * Never use 2 exclamation marks in a row (!!)
+    * If attempting to add special characters, wrap the text in backslashes, placing the second '\' inbetween the last 2 characters.  (`\Hello World\!`, `\Buy milk & eggs tomorro\w`)

+2. `list`: Standalone command

+3. `search`: All of the input after "search" is used as the keyphrase.

+4. `clear`: Standalone command.
+Will be promted 4 separate times to confirm the delete.
+    *
+##
 <!--

 Create a shell script that functions as a command-line note-taking tool.
 This tool should help you quickly capture and organize thoughts, reminders, and tasks directly from the terminal.